open-sdg/open-sdg/docs/configuration.md

 `graph_color_set: 'goal'` to use shades of the color of the current indicator's goal, `graph_color_set: 'custom'` to use a set of customized colors.
 In this case, write the hexadecimal color codes of the colors you want to use to the list in `graph_color_list` (see below).

+> **NOTE**: Whatever color scheme you choose here, please ensure that all colors satisfy
+> the accessibility (minimum contrast) standards in your region.
+These colors will need to
+> be visible on white and black backgrounds.

 ### graph_color_list

 This optional setting can be used to define a set of colors to be used in the charts.
 Precondition is `graph_color_set` to be `custom`.
 Enter a list of hexadecimal color codes.